redlibrarian/redlibrarian.github.io/_posts/2017-03-18-culture-labour-artificial-intelligence.markdown

 >on their own digital device is all we get from the digital revolution,
 >then it won’t have been much of a revolution.

-Which brings me to the question of culture.
-In my experience, speaking as an academic librarian, academic libraries continue to a) have a liaison model which is mired in traditional concepts of research and teaching which continue to have less and less validity and are predicated on too much wasted effort; b) our systems and infrastructure is *slow* to change - with some exemplary exceptions we resist changes to our tools, processes, and workflows which means we are unable to
+The idea of a "revolution in libraries" brings me to the question of culture.
+In my experience, speaking as an academic librarian, academic libraries continue to a) have a liaison model which is mired in traditional concepts of research and teaching which continues to have less and less validity and is predicated on too much wasted effort; b) our systems and infrastructure is *slow* to change - with some exemplary exceptions we resist changes to our tools, processes, and workflows which means we are unable to